Tesla-Albert/Hybrid-Grid-for-Hexagonal-and-Rectangular-Image-Processing/README.md

 Hexagonal&amp;Rectangular Image Processing

 # Update statement
-experimental CNN architecture code will be available after publication
+The paper is now under review, experimental CNN architecture code will be available after, contact me at 17836953563@163.com or 1913439190@qq.com if necessary.